-On Tuesday at Fishtown Recreation Center, we learned about the oboe, and the difference between high sounds and low sounds on an instrument.
+Learn about the oboe and the difference between high sounds and low sounds on an instrument.

-Then, we talked about the difference between high pitch sounds and low pitch sounds on the oboe.
-Students remarked that the high pitches sounded like birds, and the low pitches sounded like singing men or bears.
+Step 3 Talk about the difference between high pitch sounds and low pitch sounds on the oboe.
+Students may remark that the high pitches sound like birds and the low pitches sound like singing men or bears.

-After the lesson with the oboe, the students gained a greater familiarity with an obscure but important orchestral instrument, and enhanced their ability to identify differences in pitch.
+After the lesson with the oboe, students should gain a greater familiarity with an obscure but important orchestral instrument, and enhance their ability to identify differences in pitch.